As a dog owner you are responsible to ensure your dog is well looked after and does not cause a nuisance in your

 - All dogs must be registered and microchipped as required under the Dog and Cat Management Act 1995, prior to a permit being issued.

 - The premises must be suitable for housing the dogs.
 Consideration must be given to the size of the yard and there must be adequate fencing to keep the dogs contained.

 - All applications will be subject to an assessment process including history of dog ownership and one of Council’s Officers may consult with your immediate neighbours.

 Upon approval a permit will be issued which will be applicable for the life of the dogs or until you change address.
-If you change address please let Council know by completing and returning the Change of Mailing Address Form 7-69-T4 to Council.
+If you change address please let Council know by completing and returning the following form to Council.